-- The County is open to considering any research, education, or creative field opportunities that directly divert waste through reuse; provide education on waste reduction, reuse, circular economy, or similar; provide hands-on learning exhibits; or advance research in waste diversion/conversion. - Lower emission generation and energy consumption are key priorities for the Sustainability Campus. - Processes/ technologies that produce odorous materials or that can't be stored indoors will be highly scrutinized for compatibility with the project setting and the Campus Guiding Principles (see Section 4.3). - RFI responses will identify priority opportunities for the County to pursue, which will result in future RFPs for partners.
-These agreements may model after existing operator partnerships with Dane County Waste & Renewables, such as the C&D Recycling facility private-public partnership with
+- The County is open to considering any established, emerging, or innovative technology, approach, or process related to the reuse or resale of waste from the landfill. - Lower emission generation and energy consumption are key priorities for the Sustainability Campus. - Processes/ technologies that produce odorous materials or that can't be stored indoors will be highly scrutinized for compatibility with the project setting and the Campus Guiding Principles (see Section 4.3). - The County is interested in information from potential partners that could either operate on-site or utilize the site as a collection location for operations that take place elsewhere.
+Respondents are not limited to either approach. - RFI responses will identify priority approaches and operations for the County to pursue, which will result in future RFPs for operator partners.
+These operator agreements likely will model after existing

-Lakeshore Recycling Services and the Dane County private-public partnership with Purple Cow Organics for composting (see Section 4.5.3).

-• If additional sorting/processing is required, sorting/processing must be included with Respondent's described offering.
+- operator partnerships with Dane County Waste & Renewables, such as the C&D Recycling facility private-public partnership with Lakeshore Recycling Services and the Dane County private-public partnership with Purple Cow Organics for composting (see Section 4.5.3). - If additional sorting/processing is required, sorting/processing must be included with Respondent's described offering.
 Additionally, prior to operation at the Sustainability Campus, Respondents will be responsible for obtaining necessary permits, and Dane County will collaborate with the entity in obtaining any applicable permits.